 When you access Dashboard on an empty cluster, you’ll see the welcome page.
 This page contains a link to this document as well as a button to deploy your first application.
 In addition, you can view which system applications are running by default in the

 kube-system namespace of your cluster, for example the Dashboard itself.

 Dashboard lets you create and deploy a containerized application as a Deployment and optional Service with a simple wizard.
 You can either manually specify application details, or upload a YAML or JSON file containing application configuration.

 To access the deploy wizard from the Welcome page, click the respective button.
 To access the wizard at a later point in time, click the CREATE button in the upper right corner of any page.

 The deploy wizard expects that you provide the following information:

 App name (mandatory): Name for your application.
 A label with the name will be added to the Deployment and Service, if any, that will be deployed.

 The application name must be unique within the selected Kubernetes namespace.
-It must start and end with a lowercase character, and contain only lowercase letters, numbers and dashes (-).
+It must start with a lowercase character, and end with a lowercase character or a number, and contain only lowercase letters, numbers and dashes (-).
 It is limited to 24 characters.
 Leading and trailing spaces are ignored.

 Container image (mandatory): The URL of a public Docker container image on any registry, or a private image (commonly hosted on the Google Container Registry or Docker Hub).
 The container image specification must end with a colon.

 Number of pods (mandatory): The target number of Pods you want your application to be deployed in.
 The value must be a positive integer.

 A Deployment will be created to maintain the desired number of Pods across your cluster.